Can municipal broadband save the open internet?

 The idea is simple.
 Internet access should be considered a human right, and a sort of local utility similar to electricity.
 It doesn’t make sense for multiple internet providers to lay fiber in the ground, any more than multiple power utilities should construct their own grid.
 Cities can construct the core infrastructure, and using an open access model, ISPs can lease bandwidth for their own customers.

 The idea is hardly novel.
 Currently, 172 cities have near-comprehensive municipal broadband solutions for its citizens according to ILSR, which comprehensively tracks municipal network data.
-Hundreds more communities have at least some publicly-owned broadband infrastructure.
+Hundreds more communities have at least some publicly owned broadband infrastructure.

 Even more exciting, municipal broadband proponents were given a major victory this week in Fort Collins, where the city council voted unanimously in favor of constructing a municipal broadband solution for their city.
-That was following a closely-watched proposition in the city last November in which voters supported municipal broadband 57% to 43%.
+That was following a closely watched proposition in the city last November in which voters supported municipal broadband 57 percent to 43 percent.

-Several other cities, including startup leader San Francisco, are considering moving in this direction as well.
+Several other cities, including startup leader San Francisco, are considering moving in this direction, as well.

 The challenges are absolutely staggering